EnterpriseDB/tpa/docs/INSTALL-repo.md

 The remaining steps from this point onwards are the same as if you had installed the tpaexec package.

-Install the TPAexec dependencies into an isolated virtualenv:
+The following command will create an isolated Python environment and install the TPAexec dependencies:

 ```bash
 $ ./tpaexec/bin/tpaexec setup